One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A One-loop partition function in the thermal AdS with a tensionless ETW brane

+We will wick-rotate $\phi\rightarrow i\phi$ in order to make the kinetic term positive definite.
+The gauge-fixing term introduces a Fadeev-Popov field, which is a Grassmann-odd vector field:

-Gravity partition function can be obtained by subtracting the contribution of the vector ghost field with $m^{2}=4$ and the scalar field with $m^{2}=4$, which corresponds to the trace part of the metric from the symmetric traceless part:
+Therefore, the gravity partition function can be obtained by subtracting the contribution of the vector ghost field with $m^{2}=4$ and the scalar field with $m^{2}=4$, which corresponds to the trace part of the fluctuation:

-The first term is just a half of the original theory and the second term comes from the mirror contribution.
+The first term is just a half of the contribution in the original theory and the second term comes from the mirror contribution.